 Derive the equation for the 1/V vs. P data in y = mx + b form.
 Be sure to report the units of the slope and y-intercept.

 Add one more column to the data table for the product of the pressure and the volume and fill it in.
 Do you notice anything interesting about the results of this calculation?
 If not, consider the range of variation in the value of the volume.
-Recalculate a few of the pressure-volume products using the extrema of the range for volume.
+Recalculate a few of the pressure-volume products using the highest and lowest values in the range for volume.
 Is there an obvious trend within the range of experimental error?
-Refer to a similar exercise in chapter 2 of your text book for assistance with this.